elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-role-of-decimal-point-movement-in-unit-conversion.md

 url: /learn/mathematics/questions/what-is-the-role-of-decimal-point-movement-in-unit-conversion
 score: -1.0
 related_article1:
-    id: 165411
+    id: 165407
-    title: What is the process for converting centimeters to meters?
+    title: >-
+        How can visual aids assist in memorizing metric system conversions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-process-for-converting-centimeters-to-meters
+    url: /learn/mathematics/questions/how-can-visual-aids-assist-in-memorizing-metric-system-conversions
 related_article2:
-    id: 165404
+    id: 165405
+    title: >-
-    title: When converting units, when should you move the decimal point to the right?
+        In which situations should the decimal point be moved to the left during unit conversion?
     subject: Mathematics
-    url: /learn/mathematics/questions/when-converting-units-when-should-you-move-the-decimal-point-to-the-right
+    url: /learn/mathematics/questions/in-which-situations-should-the-decimal-point-be-moved-to-the-left-during-unit-conversion
 related_article3:
-    id: 165398
+    id: 165399
+    title: >-
-    title: How does the prefix 'deci' relate to the central unit in the metric system?
+        What is the relationship between the prefix 'centi' and the central unit in the metric system?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-prefix-deci-relate-to-the-central-unit-in-the-metric-system
+    url: /learn/mathematics/questions/what-is-the-relationship-between-the-prefix-centi-and-the-central-unit-in-the-metric-system
 related_article4:
-    id: 165398
+    id: 165415
-    title: How does the prefix 'deci' relate to the central unit in the metric system?
+    title: >-
+        How do you convert milligrams to grams?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-prefix-deci-relate-to-the-central-unit-in-the-metric-system
+    url: /learn/mathematics/questions/how-do-you-convert-milligrams-to-grams
 related_article5:
-    id: 165397
+    id: 165412
-    title: What is the significance of the prefix 'deca' in the metric system?
+    title: >-
+        How do you convert liters to milliliters?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-the-prefix-deca-in-the-metric-system
+    url: /learn/mathematics/questions/how-do-you-convert-liters-to-milliliters
 ---

 &nbsp;